cloud-shuttle/flow-rs/docs/examples/README.md

 ## License

-All examples are provided under the same license as Leptos Flow (MIT/Apache-2.0), allowing you to use them as starting points for your own projects.
+All examples are provided under the same license as Flow-RS (MIT/Apache-2.0), allowing you to use them as starting points for your own projects.